Programs & Services

 Though the majority of direct services are provided by Lead Agencies in the Planning and Service Area, the Area Agency on Aging for North Florida does provide services to seniors and caregivers through the following programs:

-Aging Resource Center Elder Helpline
+Aging and Disability Resource Center Elder Helpline

 Bay, Calhoun, Franklin, Gadsden, Gulf, Holmes, Jackson, Jefferson, Leon, Liberty, Madison, Taylor, Wakulla, & Washington Counties

 or call 1-866-467-4624 (Toll-Free throughout the State of Florida).

 The Elder Helpline is a statewide network that provides information, referral and assistance to seniors, caregivers, professionals, and the general public.
 Click here for the directory of Elder related resources and Helplines throughout the state.

 Serving Health Insurance Needs of Elders (SHINE)